 Because empiricism is fairly well understood procedurally, it makes a decent introduction to the desirability of the act of severance.
 Or, to put it negatively, it argues against a premature closure in which determinations of truth and goodness are made simultaneously.
 When we examine the species of goodness, we find premature closure infecting determinations of goodness everywhere.

 Take our evaluations of quality, for example.
 We feel entirely comfortable with instant appraisals of aesthetics and relative merit.
 We look at a painting or a person, a movie or a defendant, and an automatic impression leaps into consciousness regardless of whether we understand what we are experiencing.
 This painting is a good one, that person is ugly, this movie is great, that defendant is guilty.
 When the jury first sees the accused, every member gets an immediate opinion of her guilt or innocence before evidence or legal niceties are understood.
-We may know nothing of art, but we know when a painting is good or bad (see “Three Portraits”).
+We may know nothing of art, but we somehow assume we know when a painting is good or bad (see “Three Portraits”).
 Really?
 These instant impressions are nearly meaningless composites of snap emulsions of truth and goodness masquerading as judgments.
 We only come to recognize this when our empty preferences are challenged.
 If a differing opinion that is only another disguised inclination is declared, we feel entirely convinced it is wrong, which is just what the person hearing our opinion will think of ours.
 This kind of expression may do little harm because it is so easily dismissed, except in cases where such premature closure ought to be deferred to an act of severance.
 No one cares whether you think a movie is good or bad because what you are really saying is simply that you did or did not like it.
 But when you apply the same process to a defendant or a job applicant or an investment opportunity, which the intuitive use of premature closure will surely encourage, the stakes are raised.
 And when expertise in judgments of quality deserve our respect, the empty opinions that premature closure permits can do real harm (see “Expertise”).